-If you’re wondering whether or not you should utilize SMS and text message marketing for your eCommerce business, the following statistics will likely help make this a very easy decision:
+If you’re debating whether to use SMS and text message marketing for your eCommerce business, take a look at the following statistics:

 Before we get into the best ways to utilize SMS marketing for your eCommerce business, it’s important to understand that there are compliance guidelines that must be followed in order to protect your customers, but also your business.
 If you don’t have the proper precautions in place, you could face fines or legal action.
 THIS ARTICLE goes into detail about SMS compliance, but some of the most important things to remember are as follows: